 Why the production of sex videos through coercive and controlling behaviour gets so little attention

 The Criminal Offence of Controlling and Coercive Behaviour is another form of Harassment.
-A fair amount of cases, relating to removal of adult videos from the internet, include actors who had been forced or induced into performing in films through coercive control by an ex parter.
+A fair amount of cases relating to the removal of adult videos from the internet, include actors who had been forced or induced into performing in films through coercive control by an ex partner.

 Being subjected to coercive control by someone, means that the other person has effectively taken control over your free will.
 They might have done so by giving you a false sense of warmth and security whilst creating in you a sense of gratefulness and obligation towards them.

 Any love, warmth, and sense of security they have given you, is dependent upon your willingness to prove to them your unquestionable loyalty.

 They will give you challenges that you must meet in order to prove to them that you still deserve their attention.
 Often, coercive control will involve a pattern of humiliation and intimidation acts that aim to keep you in a loop of dependency on you partner.
 In the sex industry, controlling and coercive behaviour is rife.